-Investing.com - The number of people who filed for unemployment assistance in the U.S. last week rose more than expected last week, though they remained in territory consistent with a firming labor market, official data showed on Thursday.
+Investing.com - The number of people who filed for unemployment assistance in the U.S. last week rose more than expected but continued to remain in territory associated with a firming labor market, official data showed on Thursday.

-In a report, the U.S. Department of Labor said the number of individuals filing for initial jobless benefits in the week ending October 15 increased by 13,000 to a seasonally adjusted 260,000 from the previous week's total of 247,000, an upward revision from the initial 246,000.
+In a report, the U.S. Department of Labor said the number of individuals filing for initial jobless benefits in the week ending January 21 increased by 22,000 to a seasonally adjusted 259,000 from the previous week's total of 237,000 which was revised from an initial reading of 234,000.

 First-time jobless claims below the 300,000-level are usually associated with a firming labor market.

-Continuing jobless claims in the week ended October 8 rose to 2.057 million from a revised 2.050 million (initially 2.046 million) in the preceding week.
+Meanwhile, continuing jobless claims in the week ended January 14 unexpectedly rose to 2.100 million from 2.059 million in the preceding week, which was revised from 2.046 million.

-Analysts had expected continuing claims to rise to 2.050 million.
+Analysts had expected continuing claims to decrease to 2.040 million.